dotlang/language/README.md

 Classes can override all the valid operators on them. `int` class defines operator `+` and `-` and many others (math, comparison, ...).
 This is not specific to `int` and any other class can do this.

 - `=` operator, by default makes a variable refer to the same object as another variable (this is provided by runtime because classes cannot re-assign `this`).
 So when you write `int x = y` by default x will point to the same data as y.
 You can override this behavior by adding `op_assign` method to your class and clone the data.
 This is done for primitives like `int` so `int x=y` will duplicate value of y into x.
 If you need original behavior of `=` you have to embed those variables in holder classes which use default `=` behavior.
 On the other hand, if you need duplication for classes which do ref-assignment by default, you will need to do it manually in one of methods (like `clone` and call `MyClass x = y.clone()`).
+- `x \ 5` will evaluate to 5 if x is in undef, else will be evaluated to x.
+- `bool changed = (x ?
+1 => 2);` set x to 2 if it is 1 in an atomic compare-and-swap and return true if swap is done.

 ###Anonymous struct (tuple)